 - 3.2.11.1.
-Non-dampered ventilation openings of intermittently operating local exhaust ventilation systems (e.g., bath fan, kitchen range fan) that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be left open. - 3.2.11.2.
+Non-dampered ventilation openings of intermittently operating local exhaust ventilation systems4 that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be left open. - 3.2.11.2.
 Non-dampered ventilation openings of intermittently operating whole-house ventilation systems, including HVAC fan-integrated outdoor air inlets, that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall not be sealed. - 3.2.11.3.
-Non-dampered ventilation openings of continuously operating local exhaust ventilation systems (e.g., bathroom or kitchen exhaust) that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be sealed, preferably at the exterior of the enclosure. - 3.2.11.4.
-Non-dampered ventilation openings of continuously operating wholehouse ventilation systems that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be sealed, preferably at the exterior of the enclosure. - 3.2.11.5.
-All other Non-dampered intentional openings between Conditioned Space Volume and the exterior or Unconditioned Space
+Non-dampered ventilation openings of continuously operating local exhaust ventilation systems5 that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be sealed at the exterior of the enclosure where conditions allow. - 3.2.11.4.
+Non-dampered ventilation openings of continuously operating whole-house ventilation systems that connect the Conditioned Space Volume to the exterior or to Unconditioned Space Volume shall be sealed at the exterior of the enclosure where conditions allow. - 3.2.11.5.
+All other Non-dampered intentional openings between Conditioned Space Volume and the exterior or Unconditioned Space Volume shall be left open.6 - 3.2.12.
+Whole-building fan louvers/shutters.
+Whole-building fan louvers and shutters shall be closed.
+In addition, if there is a seasonal cover present, it shall be installed. - 3.2.13.
+Evaporative coolers.
+The opening to the exterior of evaporative coolers shall be placed in its off position.
+In addition, if there is a seasonal cover present, it shall be installed. - 3.2.14.
+Operable window trickle-vents and through-the-wall vents.
+Operable window trickle-vents and through-the-wall vents shall be closed. - 3.2.15.
+Supply registers and return grilles.
+Supply registers and return grilles shall be left in their as-found position and left uncovered.